 Proper Use of Coagadex

-A doctor or other trained health professional will give you or your child this medicine.
-This medicine is given through a needle placed in one of your veins.
+A doctor or other trained health professional will give you or your child this medicine at a medical facility.
+You may also be trained to administer this medicine yourself.
+This medicine is given through a needle placed into one of your veins.

 Precautions While Using Coagadex

-It is very important that your doctor check you closely while you or your child is receiving this medicine to make sure it is working properly.
+It is very important that your doctor check you or your child closely while receiving this medicine to make sure it is working properly.
 Blood tests will be needed to check for unwanted effects.

-This medicine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you or your child has a rash, itching skin, difficulty with swallowing, dizziness, a fast heartbeat, lightheadedness or fainting, restlessness, trouble breathing, swelling in your face, hands, tongue, or throat, or chest pain after you receive the medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor or nurse right away if you or your child has a rash, itching skin, difficulty with swallowing, dizziness, fast heartbeat, lightheadedness or fainting, restlessness, trouble breathing, swelling in your face, hands, tongue, or throat, or chest pain after you receive the medicine.